TheRenegadeCoder/sample-programs-website/docs/projects/selection-sort/java/index.md

 [Selection Sort](https://sampleprograms.io/projects/selection-sort) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - Tim Lange

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2019 02:07:29.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
 The solution was first committed on Oct 15 2019 01:45:52.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution